Ventuu01/Cuda-project/README.md

 ## Project Overview
-This project implements and compares a CPU and two CUDA-based implementations of the Sobel edge detection algorithm.
+This project implements and compares a CPU and two CUDA based implementations of the Sobel edge detection algorithm.

 ## Directory description